defination of Transformer

-Through the Transformer, the frequency and power of one circuit are transferred to another circuit by maintaining the same frequency and power.
+The device that gives it more or less voltage, without changing the frequency and power given to it.
+That stationary device is called a transformer.
+Through a transformer, the frequency and power of one circuit is transferred to another circuit by maintaining the same frequency and power.

-3 phase supply systems have more advantages than single phase supply systems.
-Therefore, generation, transmission and distribution of 3 Phase Supply System is done nowadays.
-To make this supply system more efficient, the Indian standards body has fixed a standard voltage for each stage.
+The 3 phase supply system has more advantages over the single phase supply system.
+Therefore, generation, transmission and distribution of 3 phase supply systems are done nowadays.
+In order to make this supply system more efficient, the Indian Standards Association has fixed a standard voltage for each stop.

 Generation Voltage = 11 KV.

 If this voltage limit is understood carefully, then 11000 volts which is generated, and the voltage directly reaching the customers which is used by the customers.
 That is 3 phase 440 volt and single phase 230 volt.